Denotational Semantics for Probabilistic and Concurrent Programs: Denotational Semantics

-Finally, the linearization of a while-loop is defined as a least fixed point over a different characteristic function $\Psi_{\tuple{f, b}}$.
+To ensure that linearization acts as desired, we provide a sanity check lemma to relate the linearized semantics to well-known counterparts.
+Linearizing $\skp$ gives the monad unit; linearizing a singleton action has the same behavior as interpreting the action; linearizing a sequential composition is equal to Kleisli composition of the individual linearizations; linearizing an if-statement is equal to linearizing one of the two branches, depending on the truth of the guard; and the linearization of a while-loop is equal to the least fixed point over a different characteristic function $\Psi_{\tuple{f, b}}$.
 The function $\Psi_{\tuple{f, b}}$ inherits Scott continuity from the Kleisli composition operator, therefore the fixed point exists.